navisingh14/CSC510-HW5/README.md

 * Why should developers use configuration management tools to manage their software programs?
 What can go wrong?
     * Because
 * Explain the difference between continuous integration, continuous delivery, and continuous deployment, in your own words.
-    * Continuous integration: A practice where developers automatically build, test, and analyze a software change in response to every software change committed to the source repository.
+    * Continuous integration: In this developers merge their code changes to the shared mainline several times a day to avoid the problem of 'integration hell'.
+The code being merged is automatically tested, analyzed, and verified by an automated build to detect early problems.
+On the contrary, if the checkout branch is long worked on without being integrated continuously, then it starts to differ tremendously from the mainline branch and gives rise to merging problems.
-    * Continuous delivery: A practice that ensures that a software change can be delivered and ready for use by a customer by testing in production-like environments
+    * Continuous delivery: In this the main idea is to produce softwares in short cycles which makes sure that the software can be released faster and more frequently by testing in production-like environments.
+This reduces the risk involved with delivery big changes in terms of cost and time by aiming for smaller incremental changes in production.
     * Continuous deployment: A practice where incremental software changes are automatically tested, vetted, and deployed to production environments.